Paralyzed man walks again thanks to a technique that restores voluntary movement control - breaking latest news - Breaking Latest News

-The new method described in Nature allows the brain to “talk” directly with the part of the spinal cord that controls movement

-Gert-Jan Oskam was paralyzed eleven years ago in an accident; today at the age of 40 he has returned to standing on his legs, learning again to walk and to control movement, thanks to a new technique described in the scientific journal Nature and that opens new perspectives for those who have had spinal cord injuries.
+Gert-Jan Oskam was paralyzed eleven years ago in an accident; today at the age of 40 he has returned to standing on his legs, learning again to walk and to control movement, thanks to a new technique described in the scientific journal Nature and which opens up new perspectives for those who have had spinal cord injuries.
 It is a device that creates a “digital bridge” between his brain and the nerves under the wound: the cbrain “talk” directly with the part of the spinal cord that controls movementthus allowing him to stand and walk naturally for short distances with the aid of a crutch.
 The technique was developed by the research group of the Polytechnic of Lausanne led by Grégoire Courtine, the same who last year had experimented with a electrode system controllable with a tablet, which sent electrical stimuli to the muscles in a programmed way.
 And that Oskam himself had experienced.
+The researchers are working to continue the experimentation which involves the involvement of three other paralyzed people.

 Check the movement